ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

 #### 1.2 Apply

 1. This part lets you see how a capacitor operates.
-Build the circuit below on the long breadboard:
+Build the circuit below on the long breadboard. _Note: If you don't have a 330 Ohm resistor, it's okay to use a 220 Ohm one.
+The 2200 uF capacitor is polarized, so [-] should be connected toward ground and [+] toward power._

 ![alt text](images/capacitor-charging.jpg "Capacitor charging circuit")